nats-io/natscli/examples/workqueue/README.md

 ## Work Requests

-As mentioned above we will store the incoming image that needs to be converts on disk and the workers will access it there.
+As mentioned above we will store the incoming image that needs to be converted on disk and the workers will access it there.
 We do not send the actual image over NATS only a request to perform the modification.

 To do this we'll publish JSON messages like this: